-GOTEMBA PREMIUM OUTLETS® Launch of Ecofurni, a Collection and Sales Service for Used Office Furniture Mitsubishi Estate launched in March 2022 full-scale operation of Ecofurni, a service for collection and sale of used office furniture.
-Under this initiative office furniture that is no longer needed, due to office layout changes, etc., is collected from companies, inspected and cleaned in a directly-managed showroom-cum-warehouse near Yurakucho Station, where it is displayed for sale as used furniture.
-Adopted through the Mitsubishi Estate internal new business proposal system, the service was well received in trial operations from summer 2021, leading to its full-scale operation.
+GOTEMBA PREMIUM OUTLETS®

+Ecofurni, a Collection and Sales Service for Used Office Furniture

+Mitsubishi Estate launched in March 2022 full-scale operation of Ecofurni, a service for collection and sale of used office furniture.
+Under this initiative, office furniture that is no longer needed due to office layout changes, etc., is collected from companies, inspected and cleaned in a directly-managed showroom-cum-warehouse, where it is displayed for sale as used furniture.
+The company is working to expand this business, including the opening of the second showroom in Ikebukuro this spring.

 The used furniture at Ecofurni is also used in furnished offices where furniture is leased together with the office and subscription services for furniture and appliances.
 Products that have still not been shipped after a certain period of time are reused and recycled as much as possible rather than being treated as industrial waste.
 We will continue to focus on this environmental recycling-oriented business model that can contribute to both providing services to support flexible workstyles and realizing a sustainable society.

-Examples of furnished offices using used furniture from Ecofurni Ecofurni (Japanese only) D Key Theme 1: Environment Making Use of Japan-grown Timber to Promote Sustainable Use of Forest Resources Promoting Utilization of CLT and Other Materials to Further Expand Use of Japan-grown Timber Japan's forests account for some two-thirds of the country's land mass, with their 40% being planted forests.
-Many such forests were planted after World War II, and today more than half of these planted forests are five decades old or more, having reached their harvestable age.
-Expanding the use of timber sourced from these forests not only helps promote Japanese forestry, which is facing a shortage of workers in the industry, but is also thought to contribute to the cycle of Japan's natural forests.
+Examples of furnished offices using used furniture from Ecofurni

+Ecofurni (Japanese only)

+Making Use of Japan-grown Timber to Promote Sustainable Use of Forest Resources

+Promoting Utilization of CLT and Other Materials to Expand Use of Japan-grown Timber

+Japan's forests account for some two-thirds of the country's land mass, with 40% being planted forests.
+More than half of these planted forests are five decades old or more, having reached their harvestable age.
+Expanding the harvesting and use of timber sourced from these forests not only helps promote Japanese forestry, which is facing the challenges of appropriate forest conservation and shortage of workers in the industry, but also contributes to the cycle of Japan's forestry resources, including helping to reduce CO2 emissions by fixing carbon in urban areas.
+Therefore, the Mitsubishi Estate Group has set out a goal to promote sustainable timber use and is promoting the utilization of Japan-grown timber and certified timber.